NA-Artwork/WebTech/readme.txt

-Nikos(np15685) and I (ab15236) have been asked by a local artist to create a website to showcase her artwork.
+Alex (ab15236) and I (np15685) have been asked by a local artist to create a website to showcase her artwork.
 We have been given drawings and briefs on the design that she would like and we hope at the end of the project to host the website for here.
 At times we have implemented features to only go back to the drawing board after showing these